pongdpandaX/Deriv/README.md

 ## Overview
 There are two key folders. `contracts` holds the solidty code. `frontend` contains the ui for the smart contracts.

+In order to eliminate the threat of hackers to exploit the random generation, I added a variable upon creation of the contract.

+This varaiable also changes in every call of the game.

 ### BSC Testnet Information